ms-jagadeeshan/lib/class_joiner/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>
 ### Prerequisites

-You need "git" and "crontab" command to clone this repository.<br>
+You need "git" command to clone this repository and "crontab" command to automatically run the script.<br>
-Install git,cron using
+Install git and cron using
 ```
 sudo apt install git cron
 ```